Graphing the Mandelbrot Set

 Early Exit

-A big problem with our program is that if a point falls within the main cardiod or the period 2 bulb (the circle to the left) we know that it will not diverge but our program does not which means we will go through all (1024) iterations.
+A big problem with our program is that if a point falls within the main cardioid or the period 2 bulb (the circle to the left), we know that it will not diverge but our program does not, which means we will go through all (1024) iterations.
 Let's add a check to early exit if this is the case.

 Implementing this in code might look like this: